vilisimo/tables/README.md

 ## Constructing a table
 To print a table, one has to have a table.
 It can be created like so:
 ~~~
-Table table = new Table(header)
+Table table = new Table(header);
 ~~~

 Table must have a header.
-Header decides the number of columns the table will contain.
+Header determines the number of columns the table will contain.
 This number is fixed.
 There can be no more and no less columns.

-Header also decides the width of a table.
+Header also dictates the width of a table.
 Note that the table is blissfully unaware of borders or padding - this is entirely up to `TablePrinter` to decide.

 ### Header